datasynctools/data-sync-tools/DevEnv.md

 ## Pre Build Steps

-1. If first time compiling or changes are made to that affect file 'src/protobuf/DataSyncToolsApi/messages.pb.go', run steps 2-6
+1. If changes are made to the protocol buffers messages that affect file 'src/protobuf/DataSyncToolsApi/messages.pb.go', run steps 2-6
 2. Install go protocol buffers as instructed: https://github.com/golang/protobuf (only done once per dev environment).
 3. For convenience, add the installed protoc program to your path.
 Also see https://groups.google.com/forum/#!topic/golang-nuts/Qs8d56uavVs
 4. Open a command prompt to the "src/protobuf/DataSyncToolsApi" directory.
 Build the protocol buffers file: